 MATH 373 Real Analysis

 Topics include introduction to the theory of functions of a real variable, topology, limits, continuity, differentiability, the Riemann integral, sequences and series.
-Prerequisite: MATH 233 and MATH 250.
+Prerequisites: MATH 233 and MATH 250.
 Fall semester, alternate years.

 MATH 376 Complex Analysis

 Topics include elementary functions of a complex variable, differentiation, topology, integration, calculus of residues and series.
-Prerequisite: MATH 233 and MATH 250.
+Prerequisites: MATH 233 and MATH 250.
 Fall semester, alternate years.

 MATH 489 Special Topics

 A course designed for the study of subject material of special interest.
 The organization, methodology and objectives of the course will be determined by the instructor.
-Prerequisites: consent of the instructor and junior or senior standing.
+Prerequisites: instructor’s consent and junior or senior standing.

 MATH 490 Independent Study

 A course which allows a talented student to pursue an area of study on an individual basis, with consultation and evaluation.
 The objectives, organization, methodology and means of evaluation will be mutually agreed upon by a faculty member and the student.
-Prerequisites: consent of the instructor and junior or senior standing.
+Prerequisites: instructor’s consent and junior or senior standing.